Rob Murphy (gridiron football): Canadian Football League

 The BC Lions signed Murphy as a free agent prior to the 2006 CFL season and made an immediate impact winning the CFL's Most Outstanding Offensive Lineman Award, was selected to the CFL All-Star team, and helped the Lions win the 94th Grey Cup; all in his first CFL season.
 With such success, Murphy was able to renegotiate a significant salary increase for the option year on his contract.

 Murphy continued his success in the 2007 CFL season.
 He was again named the CFL's Most Outstanding Offensive Lineman and selected for the CFL All-Star team.
 He was named Gladiator of the Game during Friday Night Football against Edmonton Eskimos and, at the conclusion of the season, named a 2007 Walby Warrior.

 In 2008, he was again named a CFL All Star.

 He became a free agent on February 16, 2009, and the Argonauts signed him the same day for a two-year deal worth $400,000 plus incentives.

 He started all 18 games at Left Tackle.

 In 2010 Murphy had a resurgence from the 2009 season.
 He was voted team captain and was again named a CFL and Divisional All Star for the 4th year of his five years in the CFL.
 He was nominated as the Argonauts Most Outstanding Lineman.
 Murphy was named "Nastiest Player" in the CFL according to a TSN players poll at the end of the season.
 He currently hosts a weekly radio show on TSN 1050 with Cybulski and Company called Murphy's Law.
 He is heard frequently as well as a fill in co-host on TSN 1050.
 He is known for his quick wit and shoot straight from the hip attitude as his on-air persona.

 On May 23, 2012, Murphy announced his retirement from professional football.

-Personal life

-Murphy has joint-custody of their three children with ex-wife, Amy.
-The triplets were born July 1, 2008.
-His daughter is named Rowan, and the two boys are Grey and Maddox.
-Murphy is now a Firefighter in St. Augustine, FL.